clemlak/create-truffle-dapp/README.md

 # Create Truffle Dapp

 ## Introduction

 The goal of Create Truffle Dapp is to allow developers to create and deploy Truffle projects with no configuration.
 Create Truffle Dapp will:

  - Create your Truffle project, with a template contract, a test file and the corresponding migrations files
- - Create a ready-to-use deployment file using your [Infura](https://infura.io/) API key and a mnemonic.
+ - Create a ready-to-use deployment file using your [Infura](https://infura.io/) API key and a mnemonic (soon to be updated to Infura projects)

 *A Solidity linter ([Solhint](https://github.com/protofire/solhint) or [Solium](https://github.com/duaraghav8/Solium)) configuration file can also be created.*